kae-chi/Fake_Mote/README.md

 1. Install pip
     -  https://pip.pypa.io/en/stable/installation/

-2. Run the following line, which alllows the Makefile to install nessecary dependencies:
+2. Run the following line, which allows the Makefile to install the necessary dependencies:
 ```
  make install
 ```

-3. Run the following line, to run both the virtual enviorment and the program
+3. Run the following line, to run both the virtual environment and the program

 ```
 make run <my/file/path>